celikbas/cdm_tools/README.md

 filename_correct.py	: Check filenames for invalid characters and replace them.
 Currently support only Turkish characters but it can be improved.

+NOTE:
+to remove all folders in current directory use this command:
+$ rm -R `ls -1 -d */`